nevosmic/Mini-Project-Topics-in-Bioinformatics/README.md

 structure, together with an **algorithm called FP-Growth**, combines pattern enumeration and database search for pattern occurrence.

-• The paper we red proposes an algorithm to efficiently traverse the FP-Tree while employing a “branch and bound” search pruning subtrees that will not yield a “good enough” Information Gain score.
+• The paper we have read proposes an algorithm to efficiently traverse the FP-Tree while employing a “branch and bound” search pruning subtrees that will not yield a “good enough” Information Gain score.

 • We where given bacterial genomic datasets with habitat annotation, we selected two habitats we would like to